State of Connecticut Workers' Compensation Commission, John A. Mastropietro, Chairman

 Harbec v.
 Stone & Webster Engineering Corp., 4308 CRB-8-00-10 (August 29, 2001).

 Claimant widow had settled decedent’s asbestos-related occupational disease claim, and her own survivor’s claim, via settlement with a number of decedent’s former employers and their insurers, including his last employer.
-Trier held that claimant could pursue an occupational disease claim against the remaining employers, whose insurer had become insolvent, even though she could not seek relief against the Connecticut Insurance Guaranty Association.
-CRB held that, in an occupational disease case under § 31-299b, the last employer is made initially liable for benefits, with apportionment to be ordered later.
+Trier held that claimant could pursue an occupational disease claim against remaining employers, whose insurer had become insolvent, even though she could not seek relief against the Connecticut Insurance Guaranty Association.
+CRB held that, in an occupational disease case under § 31-299b, last employer is made initially liable for benefits, with apportionment to be ordered later.
 CIGA statute forbids recovery from CIGA where claimant has not exhausted rights under any valid insurance policy.
-As claimant had settled case rather than exhausting liability of the solvent insurers on the risk, including the last employer’s insurers, she could not seek relief from CIGA now.
-CRB also reversed trier’s decision allowing claimant to seek relief from the employers directly.
+As claimant had settled case rather than exhausting liability of solvent insurers on risk, including last employer’s insurers, she could not seek relief from CIGA.
+CRB also reversed trier’s decision allowing claimant to seek relief directly from employers.
 Though language of CIGA statute forbidding claims “against the insured of such insolvent insurer” was not added to statute until several months after date of first manifestation of disease, CRB held that the amendment was merely a clarification of existing definition of “covered claim.”
-Prior decision at Harbec, § 31-296.
+Prior decision at Harbec, 4308 CRB-8-00-10 (August 29, 2001), § 31-296.
 Voluntary agreements (approval of).

 Depina v.
 CHR, 4040 CRB-3-99-4 (May 9, 2000).